 I’d love it if you could add it to your Ravelry favs and help others find it by sharing on social media, pinning etc.

-Pattern is written in US crochet terminology with UK shown in brackets in the list of abbreviations.
+Pattern uses US crochet terminology with UK shown in brackets in the list of abbreviations.

 Just to let you know this post contains adverts and affiliate links, if you click or purchase anything via these links I might earn a small commission, at no extra cost to you.
 If you’d like to help support my blog please consider purchasing supplies through my links.
 You may read my full disclosure here if you’d like to know more.

-Yarn: 100% Cotton in Aran/Worsed #4 weight or DK #3 weight (will be a little smaller).
+Yarn: Cotton in Aran/Worsted #4 weight or DK #3 weight (will be a little smaller).
 Only a small amount of each colour in your choice of rainbow colours, here are my suggestions: lilac, purple/indigo, blue, green, yellow, orange, red.
+Or go for pastel versions for a really pretty look.

-For many more recycled yarn options, check out my post The Definitive (ish) List of Recycled Yarns, you’ll want to Pin it or bookmark it to come back to again.
+For many more recycled yarn ideas, check out my post The Definitive (ish) List of Recycled Yarns, you’ll want to Pin it or bookmark it to come back to again.

 Size G (4.0mm) crochet Hook.
 I highly recommend Clover Soft touch, I use them most of the time and have a set that has 2.5 mm to 6 mm sizes as I find using a standard thin steel hook uncomfortable.
 Sadly LoveCrafts have stopped stocking them but I’ve found them on Amazon for you.